citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

 Fast forward a year and [hamish-milne](https://github.com/hamish-milne), the mastermind behind one of the most popular features on Citra, save states, attempted to find the cause of this glitch that had eluded many.
 After poking around for a while, they determined the problem laid in the fragment lighting emulation code.
 For those who aren’t aware, PICA, the 3DS’s GPU, does not support programmable pixel shaders like more modern systems.
 This means that Citra must generate a host fragment shader to emulate the fixed function pipeline the GPU exposes.
 What they ended up discovering is that changing how LUT indices are generated for the distance attenuation feature fixed the background lighting.
 The issue was finally solved!

-{{< figure src="discord.png"
-    title="" >}}

 Unfortunately, this wasn’t the end.
-After performing some tests, Citra developer [wwylele](https://github.com/wwylele) determined that the solution was not accurate to the hardware and thus could not be accepted into the codebase.
+After performing some tests, Citra developer [wwylele](https://github.com/wwylele) determined that the solution was not accurate to the hardware and could potentially break games.
+Due to this, the proposed solution could not be accepted into the codebase.

 {{< sidebyside "image" ""
     "lut3ds.png=3DS"
     "lutnew.png=Citra" >}}

 And after that, the issue was yet again abandoned throughout Citra’s developer drought.
 Until recently.
 Steveice10 picked up the issue and after writing a couple of basic hardware tests, came to the conclusion that the bug was different from what everyone had believed.
 It turns out that Citra always used the view vector when distance attenuation was enabled, something that doesn’t really make sense for directional light, which is usually a directional vector rather than a concrete position.
 By correcting the code to use the correct length, it not only fixed the background issue, but improved the lighting accuracy in general!